 The question haunted Scott Gill.
-Larry Thompson, director of Campus Crusade for Christ in Eastern Europe, had looked at a forest of apartment buildings and said, "How are we going to reach these people?"
+Larry Thompson, director of Cru in Eastern Europe, had looked at a forest of apartment buildings and said, "How are we going to reach these people?"

 Yet that was the goal in 1997 -- give every person in Bulgaria a chance to respond to the message of Christ by the end of the year 2000.